-Read this year's article to learn why the 2017 tax deadline has also been moved to April 18.
+Read this year's article to learn why the 2018 tax deadline was moved to April 17.

 Most people know April 15 as the deadline for submitting personal tax returns, but this is not always the case.
 When the date falls on a weekend, it is often moved to the following Monday.
 However, for the 2016 deadline, the Internal Revenue Service has given taxpayers until April 18 to pay their taxes, but it is not because the due date falls on a weekend - April 15 is a Friday.